rivie13/CyberCrawler_basic_tower_defense_demo/cybercrawler_basictowerdefense/COVERAGE_SETUP.md

 ## Troubleshooting

-### "No coverage instance found"
+### "Coverage instance is still null"
-- Make sure the coverage hook is properly set in `.gutconfig.json`
+- Check that the coverage addon is properly installed in `addons/coverage/`
-- Check that the hook script path is correct
+- Verify that the pre-run hook path is correct in `.gutconfig.json`
+- Ensure the coverage addon is enabled in project settings

-### Tests failing due to coverage
+### Tests failing immediately due to coverage
+- Check which files are failing coverage requirements
-- Write more tests to cover uncovered code in tested files
+- Write more tests to cover the failing code
 - Lower coverage targets temporarily if needed
-- Use `coverage_hook_simple.gd` to disable validation
+- Remove the pre-run script to disable coverage validation

-### Files without tests being validated
+### Files not being detected as having tests
-- The system should automatically ignore files without tests
-- Check that test files follow the naming convention: `test_[filename].gd`
+- Verify test files follow the naming convention: `test_[snake_case_name].gd`
-- Verify test files are in `res://tests/unit/` or `res://tests/integration/`
+- Check that test files are in `res://tests/unit/` or `res://tests/integration/`
+- Ensure the CamelCase to snake_case conversion is working correctly

-### Coverage showing 0%
+### Coverage showing 0% for all files
 - Check that scripts are in the `res://scripts/` directory
-- Verify excluded paths aren't too broad
+- Verify tests are actually executing code from the scripts
-- Ensure coverage instrumentation is running
+- Ensure coverage instrumentation is working properly

+## Technical Details

+### How Coverage Works
+1. **Pre-run Hook**: `tests/pre_run_hook.gd` extends `GutHookScript`
+2. **Coverage Addon**: Uses `addons/coverage/coverage.gd` for instrumentation
+3. **Script Instrumentation**: Automatically instruments all scripts in `res://scripts/`
+4. **File Matching**: Smart CamelCase to snake_case conversion for test detection
+5. **Immediate Validation**: Checks requirements before tests run
+6. **Force Exit**: Uses `get_tree().quit(1)` to ensure proper failure propagation

+### Key Classes
+- **GutHookScript**: Base class for GUT hooks
+- **Coverage**: Main coverage instrumentation class
-### Single file coverage failures
+- **ScriptCoverage**: Individual file coverage tracking
-- If a file has tests but doesn't meet 50% coverage, tests will fail
-- This ensures that when you write tests for a file, they actually cover the code
-- Add more test cases to improve coverage for that specific file

-## Benefits of Smart Validation
+## Benefits of This Approach

+1. **Immediate Feedback**: Coverage issues are caught before tests run
-1. **No false failures** from files without tests
+2. **No False Positives**: Only validates files that actually have tests
-2. **Gradual adoption** - you can add tests incrementally
+3. **Gradual Adoption**: You can add tests incrementally
-3. **Clear feedback** on what needs testing
+4. **Clear Reporting**: Detailed breakdown of what needs testing
-4. **Realistic requirements** that scale with your test coverage
+5. **Realistic Requirements**: Coverage targets scale with test coverage
-5. **Detailed reporting** shows exactly what's missing
-6. **Always visible coverage** in GUT run summary
-7. **Single file validation** ensures test quality when tests exist
+6. **Automatic Detection**: Smart file matching reduces configuration
+7. **Fail Fast**: Issues are caught early in the testing process

+USE THIS COMMAND
+& "C:\Program Files\Godot\Godot_v4.4.1-stable_win64_console.exe" --headless --script addons/gut/gut_cmdln.gd -gtest=tests/unit/ -gexit

+USE THE ABOVE COMMAND IT WORKS!!!!!!!!!!!!!!!